 Workers would handle any hazardous materials encountered in accordance with all applicable regulations.
 Though not anticipated based on the findings of the Environmental Condition of Property Report (VA CFM 2021e), if workers discover any soil contamination, the construction contractor(s) and VA would assess and treat/dispose of the contamination in accordance with all applicable regulations.
+If contamination is suspected, discovered, or occurs during demolition, site preparation, upgrades, or renovations, potentially contaminated media would be tested.
+If soil or groundwater contamination is readily apparent, or is revealed by testing, Ecology would be notified by contacting the Environmental Report Tracking System Coordinator at the Southwest Regional Office at (360) 407-6300.

 The campus would continue to follow its existing Spill Prevention, Control, and Countermeasure Plan (VAPSHCS 2019) to minimize the potential for discharges of oil into receiving waters and the environment.